 Below, you can find our expert tips on creating and customising your own stickers at home, and when you should reach out to a professional printing company.

 Are you ready?
-Then let’s jump into the world of die cut sticker printing.
+Then let’s jump into the world of die cut stickers.

-Finally, your high-quality custom stickers have to be cut in their custom shape.
+Finally, your die cut stickers have to be cut in their custom shape.
 This can be a little tricky as you have to cut them precisely along the die cut line.
-We use a digital cutting machine to achieve that precise cut.
-Learn more about how stickers and labels are cut here.

 The first step to making your own die cut stickers is to create your own sticker design.
 This can seem a little intimidating if you have no previous design experience.
 But it does not have to be.